squaresLab/BugZoo/docs/examples.rst

 used to perform various analyses of software artefacts.

-Finding test suite results for an artefact
+Finding test-suite results for an artefact
 ------------------------------------------

 .. code-block:: python